Haji Wazir (Bagram detainee)

 US District Court Judge Reggie B. Walton on January 31, 2007.
 Released detainee Jawed Ahmad, an Afghan reporter, said that during his imprisonment at Bagram from 2007 to 2008, he shared a cell with Wazir for 5 months.
 During that time, he says that Wazir described being tortured in the first 6 months of his detention.

 On June 29, 2009 US District Court Judge John D. Bates ruled that Wazir, unlike non-Afghans held in Bagram, was not entitled to pursue his habeas corpus petition.

 Personal life

 Wazir reportedly has seven children and ran a foreign currency exchange business in Afghanistan and Dubai.
-As of February of 2009, he was 50 years old.
+As of February 2009, he was 50 years old.